Snowflake-Labs/terraform-provider-snowflake/MIGRATION_GUIDE.md

 ## v0.94.x ➞ v0.95.0

-### New `fully_qualified_name` field in all resources.
+### New `fully_qualified_name` field in the resources.
-We added a new `fully_qualified_name` to all resources.
+We added a new `fully_qualified_name` to snowflake resources.
 This should help with referencing other resources in fields that expect a fully qualified name.
 For example, instead of writing

 ```object_name = “\”${snowflake_table.database}\”.\”${snowflake_table.schema}\”.\”${snowflake_table.name}\””```